wellrestedphp/wellrested/docs/source/messages.rst

 Headers
 ^^^^^^^

-Use the ``withHeader`` method to add a header to a response. ``withHeader`` will add the header if not already set, or replace the value of an existing header with that name.
+Use the ``withHeader`` method to add a header to a response. ``withHeader`` will add the header if not already set, or replace the value of an existing header with the same name.

 .. code-block:: php

     // Add a "Content-type" header.
     $response = $response->withHeader("Content-type", "text/plain");
     $response->getHeaderLine("Content-type");
-    // text/plain
+    // "text/plain"

     // Calling withHeader a second time updates the value.
     $response = $response->withHeader("Content-type", "text/html");
     $response->getHeaderLine("Content-type");
-    // text/html
+    // "text/html"

 To set multiple values for a given header field name (e.g., for ``Set-cookie`` headers), call ``withAddedHeader``. ``withAddedHeader`` adds the new header without altering existing headers with the same name.